hpreston/nso-getting-started/04a-mvu.md

     devices device fw01 apply-template template-name UPDATE-SNMP-COMMUNITY variable { name READ_ONLY_COMMUNITY value 'READ_2' } variable { name READ_WRITE_COMMUNITY value 'WRITE_2' }
     ```

-### Step 3: Deeper Testing and a Reference to a Classic Dinosaur Movie
 > **IMPORTANT PART** - Let's spend a bit of time exploring what's going on to uncover a big challenge with many network automation projects.
 Something I like to call the "Unexpected Raptors Problem".

 1. Let's look at our normal verification before committing.